 Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 6

-Game 6 of the NHL Playoffs Second Round at Climate Pledge Arena showcases the Dallas Stars and the Seattle Kraken facing off at 7:00 PM on Saturday, May 13 ET, airing on ESPN, SportsNet, and TVAS.
-The Stars are ahead in the series 3-2.
-The Kraken are underdogs (+135) in this decisive matchup against the Stars (-155).
+The Dallas Stars visit the Seattle Kraken for Game 6 of the NHL Playoffs Second Round at Climate Pledge Arena on Saturday, May 13, starting at 7:00 PM ET on ESPN, SportsNet, and TVAS.
+The Stars lead 3-2 in the series.
+The Kraken are the underdog (+135) in this decisive game against the Stars (-155).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!